January 26, 2016 | Personal Injury

 The CPSC also reported that 40 percent of golf cart-related injuries occur due to a person falling out of a moving golf cart.
 Children are especially susceptible to falling out of golf carts since they may not be able to stabilize themselves by planting their feet on the floor.
 Falling out of a cart can cause serious head, brain, and spinal injuries, as well as broken bones, and more.

-If you or your child has suffered injury in a golf cart due to someone else’s negligence, experienced accident attorney Merry Fountain can help you recover.
-Do not hesitate to call the Fountain Law Firm at 888-242-HURT to discuss a possible case.
+If you or your child has suffered injury in a golf cart due to someone else’s negligence, experienced Indianapolis personal injury attorney Merry Fountain can help you recover.
+Do not hesitate to call the Fountain Law Firm at (317) 917-7873 to discuss a possible case.